 To my delight and surprise, I learned that the shape of the cactus or succulent for all intents and purposes is simply complex and beautiful water container.
 The patterns have evolved to allow the plant to regulate its temperature.

-by cutting and pasting selections from other areas of the image.
+While editing photos, I continually encountered imperfections.
+These anomalies could dominate the image based on their ability to disrupt the patterned balance of the image.
+As a solution I would attempt to repair these portions of the pattern by cutting and pasting selections from other areas of the image.
 This proved to be a sporadically effective solution.
 One day in a fit of frustration while attempting to repair particularly stubborn area of a photo, I resorted to a radical solution.
 I cut the subject in half, then I discarded the bad half and copied and pasted the good half mirroring the other side.
 The result was much more natural looking than I anticipated.
 I began to wonder about the perception of symmetry, in particular something I read that indicated humans prefer slight asymmetry in faces.
 To study this, I started to pay attention to the reactions of images I received from the samples I posted on

 social media.
 So far my findings indicate that people prefer the (Spherical Symmetry) reconstructed images over the natural images.
 Now as I make editing choices, I keep in mind these three basic forms of symmetry.....